AguaClara/1-LPS-DEPRECATED/1-LPS-Spring-2018.md

 **Figure 9:** The tee connector was attached to the slider on the lever arm with a flat-headed screw.

-A hole was drilled into the side of the connector to piece a flat-headed screw through it and attach it to the slider on the lever arm.
+In order to attach the tee connector onto the slider of the lever arm, a hole was drilled into the side of the piece to Insert a flat-headed screw through it.
 The dosing tubes had barbed fittings to make water-tight connections to the tee connector.
 The larger diameter dosing tube connected right above the rapid mix of the first leg of the flocculator.
 The team drilled a $\frac{1}{4}$ inch hole into the side of the first leg of the flocculator at an arbitrary height above the rapid mix and tapped it as shown in Figure 10.

 <div class="alert alert-block alert-danger">
 Consider revising first sentence.
+-addressed
 </div>

 <p style="text-align: center;">